Sology/maily_herald/README.md

 * Designed for Ruby on Rails
 * Self-hosted
 * Seamless and flexible integration
-* Asynchronous processing
+* Asynchronous email processing
-* Individual delivery scheduling
+* Per-recipient delivery scheduling
 * Great both for developers (API) and end-users (Web UI)
 * Ad-hoc email templating using [Liquid](http://liquidmarkup.org/) syntax
-* Three different mailing types
+* Four different mailing types
 * User-friendly subscription management i.e. via automatic & personal opt-out links
 * Correspondence logging
-* Mailing conditions
+* Delivery conditions

 ## Development state

-MailyHerald is relatively young piece of software and can't be considered stable.
-Although it has been deployed to few production environments for quite some time now, we can't guarantee it will suite your needs too.
+MailyHerald is relatively young piece of software and  it has been deployed only to few production environments.

 If you decide to use it, please tell us what you think about it, post some issues on GitHub etc. We're waiting for your feedback.